fernandoherran/thesis-streamlit-app/README.md

 ### Repository

 File `tfm_app.py` contains the code to build the Streamlit application.
 It has some dependencies, which can be found in the folder *aux_dependencies*.
-In the main folder of the repository there are also the files Procfile and setup.sh, which are needed to deploy the application using Heroku, and the requirements.txt and README.md .